Research Summary: Do you need Blockchain?

 Distributed ledger: A distributed ledger is a database that is consensually shared and synchronized across multiple sites, institutions, or geographies, accessible by multiple people.

-Permissionless Blockchain: Popular blockchains such as Bitcoin, Ethereum, Litecoin, Dash, and Monero fall under this category.
-Also known as public blockchains, they allow anyone to transact and join as a validator.
+Permissionless Blockchain: Also known as public blockchains, they allow anyone to transact and join as a validator.
 Data on these blockchains are publicly available, and complete copies of their ledgers are stored across the network giving them censorship resistance and security.
 A permissionless blockchain has no centralized authority, and users can remain relatively anonymous as there is no need for identifying oneself to get an address or perform transactions.

 Trusted Third Party (TTP): In cryptography, a TTP is an entity that facilitates interactions between two parties who both trust the third party.
 The Third-Party reviews all critical transaction communications between the parties with an eye toward the ease of creating fraudulent digital content.

-Blockchain decentralization: In the blockchain, decentralization refers to the transfer of control and decision-making from a centralized entity (individual, organization, or group thereof) to a distributed network.
+Decentralization: In the blockchain, decentralization refers to the transfer of control and decision-making from a centralized entity to a distributed network.

-Supply Chain Management (SCM): is the management of the flow of goods and services and includes all processes that transform raw materials into final products.
+Supply Chain Management (SCM): A SCM is the management of the flow of goods and services.
+This includes all processes that transform raw materials into final products.

-Demand Chain Management (DCM): The management of relationships between suppliers and customers to deliver the best value to the customer at the least cost to the demand chain as a whole.
+Demand Chain Management (DCM): A DCM is the management of relationships between suppliers and customers to deliver the best value to the customer at the least cost to the demand chain as a whole.

 Certificate authority: Authority that gives licenses to banks to participate in a blockchain system.